Kotlin/KEEP/proposals/stdlib/success-or-failure.md

 However, unlike nullable types, that are often used to represent _non signalling_ failure that does not cary additional information, `SuccessOrFailure` instances also carry additional information and, in general, shall be always handled in some way.
-Making `SuccessOrFailure` an integral part of the language also requires a considerable effort on improving type system to ensure proper handling of encapsulated exceptions.
+Making `SuccessOrFailure` an integral part of the language also requires a considerable effort on improving Kotlin type system to ensure proper handling of encapsulated exceptions.

 ## Appendix: Why flatMap is missing